Double Whammy: Learn How to Conjugate Haben and Sein in One Lesson

-Just like in English, these two words are crucial to know and are, in many ways, the first step to comprehending and mastering the German language.
+Just like in English, the German words haben (“to have”) and sein (“to be”) are arguably the most common verbs and are crucial to comprehending and mastering the German language.

 Why Learn the Forms of Haben and Sein?